Necati Cumalı (sculpture): History

 The mayor of Beşiktaş Yusuf Namoğlu had met with Cumalı and told him of his intentions for a sculpture.
 Cumalı told Namoğlu in which pose and by which sculptor he would like the sculpture to be made and then they decided on the location together.
 Cumalı died 15 days later.

 The sculpture was completed in one year by Gürdal Duyar after Necati Cumalı had died.
 It was inaugurated on the birthday of Necati Cumalı on 13 January in 2002.
 The opening ceremony saw Namoğlu give a speech.

 Description

 The sculpture is located in the portion of Vişnezade Park that goes by the name Sofa Poets Park.

 The sculpture depicts Cumalı sitting with his right leg crossed over his left leg.
 He is looking forward.
 His right arm is in his lap while his left arm rests on something.

 Above his left arm there is rose with a face relief inside it.
-The face is of Cumalıs wife Berrin.
+The face is of Cumalı's wife Berrin.

 The sculpture sits on a stone plinth.

 The sculpture was sponsored by İşbank.